bids-apps/giga_connectome/docs/source/usage.md

 2. Update your TemplateFlow directory with network connection.

-This is an extremely important in order to run the BIDS-app correctly without network connection.
+This is an extremely important step in order to run the BIDS-app correctly without network connection.

 ```bash
 python3 -c "import os; from templateflow.api import get; os.environ['TEMPLATEFLOW_HOME'] = '/path/to/my_atlas'; get(['MNI152NLin2009cAsym', 'MNI152NLin6Asym'])"